ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 The architectures are strikingly similar:

  - Both have a seperate Network Controller on the Front-End
- - Both have a beefy 32-bit CPU on the back-end for handling all the controls and sensors.
+ - Both have a powerful 32-bit CPU on the back-end for handling all the controls and sensors.

 A newly updated CDC3: